Valkea/ML_Facial_Expression_Recognition/README.md

 ```bash
 >> python test_from_camera.py
 ```
+Press any key to stop the program.

-This script is built using the MTCNN libarary to locate the face in the picture and then the captured face is used to predict expression from my FER model.
+This script is built using the [MTCNN library](https://github.com/kpzhang93/MTCNN_face_detection_alignment) to locate the face in each picture and then the captured face is used to predict expression from my FER model.

-It can handle several people at the same time (I tried with up to 3), bu I purposely limited the framerate so that it can used with or without GPU (MTCNN requires a lot of computation).
+It can handle several people at the same time (up to 3), but I purposely limited the framerate so that it should be usable with or without GPU (MTCNN requires a lot of computation).

 ## Docker